maidsafe/self_encryption/README.md

 - [x] Integrations tests in tests module
 - [x] Benchmark tests for varying file sizes from 1 byte to 10 M/b
 - [ ] API stable version 0.1.0
+- [ ] Add compression pre encrypt and post encrypt in encrypt and decrypt methods
 - [ ] Add task passing to allow cores to be lit up when handling chunks
 - [ ] Allow any size file
     - [ ] Replace sequencer with new struct and use BufferedStream to offload to disk (MemoryMapped file)